lucyschrader/Blastochor/README.md

 ### Search/scroll mode settings
 `max-records`: Set a limit on the number of records you want to export.
 Default is -1 (no limit)

 `size`: Set a limit on the number of records returned in one page of results.
+Set to a maximum of 1000 for scroll.
 Default is 100

 `query`: String to search for.
 Default is * (wildcard)

 `sort`: Fieldname to sort results by, such as id, \_meta.modified.
 Add a `-` before the field to sort in reverse order.
 Default is null (sorts by id)

 Filters:

 `collection`: Set collection to constrain search.
 Uses the APIs collection labels (PacificCultures, not Pacific Cultures).
 Default is null

-`allows_download`: Set to True to only return object records that include downloadable images, False to only return records that don't.
+`allows_download`: Set to true to only return object records that include downloadable images, false to only return records that don't.
 Default is null

 `keyword_fields`: Fieldnames for extra filters on your search.
 Separate with `, `